 Hola!
 Bonjour!
 Shalom!
-If introducing your niñas to a new language is on your list of learning, use your tablet or phone to make it happen.
-Just scroll down to see our current favorites (and why).
+If introducing your kids to a new language is on your list of learning, use your tablet or phone to make it happen.
+From sign language apps to Rosetta Stone and even an Eric Carle word app, scroll down to see our picks for the best apps to learn a language.

 Kids as young as preschool age can get in on the learning fun with one app that offers multiple languages.
 Each language has 90 new vocabulary words that are practical, everyday words around subjects like the body, nature, clothing, etc. It’s playful and you’ll be surprised how quickly the kids start picking it up.